kaelyn-rohm/Elk-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Modify the /etc/ansible/hosts file to include your VMs Private IP addresses under the [webserver] group.
 - Copy the [filebeat-config.yml](Ansible-Configs/filebeat-config.yml) and [metricbeat-config.yml](Ansible-Configs/metricbeat-config.yml) to the /etc/ansible/files directory.
 - Copy the filebeat-playbook.yml file to /etc/ansible/roles.
 - Update the filebeat-config.yml file to include your ELK servers private IP address in line 1106 and 1806.